 On March 28, 1919, Fishing Vessel Owners Marine Ways is incorporated.
 A group of halibut-schooner owners, who are also members of the Fishing Vessel Owners Association, form the new company because they are frustrated by a lack of shipyard capacity in Seattle.
-Their shipyard will build halibut schooners and dories and will repair, retrofit, and maintain all types of vessels.
-The yard is located at the Port of Seattle's Fishermen's Terminal, the homeport for the Seattle-based North Pacific and West Coast fishing fleets, which opened five years earlier.
-It will be a vital part of Fishermen's Terminal and the maritime industry in Seattle over the next century.
+Their shipyard will build halibut schooners and dories, and repair, retrofit, and maintain all types of vessels.
+The yard is located at the Port of Seattle's Fishermen's Terminal, which opened in 1914 and serves as the homeport for the Seattle-based North Pacific and West Coast fishing fleets.
+The company will be a vital part of Fishermen's Terminal and the maritime industry in Seattle over the next century until closing in February 2022.

 An Expansive Vision